Shital-Agarwal/SearchEngine/README.md

    - Cons: More setup and infrastructure needed.

 ## Bonus 2: Data Insights (Reducing Latency)

 To reduce latency to ~30ms, we can:

-1. Use in-memory caching
+1. **Use in-memory caching**

-● Cache results for frequent queries using Redis or Python cachetools.
+   - Cache results for frequent queries using Redis or Python cachetools.

-2. Pre-fetch and index messages
+2. **Pre-fetch and index messages**

-● Avoid fetching all messages on every request by maintaining a local copy.
+   - Avoid fetching all messages on every request by maintaining a local copy.

-3. Use a dedicated search engine
+3. **Use a dedicated search engine**

-● Elasticsearch or Meilisearch can return results almost instantly.
+   - Elasticsearch or Meilisearch can return results almost instantly.

-4. Optimize network requests
+4. **Optimize network requests**

-● Keep-alive connections, HTTP/2, and async requests reduce overhead.
+   - Keep-alive connections, HTTP/2, and async requests reduce overhead.

-5. Efficient pagination
+5. **Efficient pagination**

-● Only process and return the requested page, instead of filtering the entire dataset every time.
+   - Only process and return the requested page, instead of filtering the entire dataset every time.